IMMEDIATE AVAILABILITY!

 A polar vortex is a mass of cold that is normally located over the Arctic region.
 The swirling air mass can move south during winter months.
 It is the boundary between cold polar air and warmer temperatures.
 When the polar vortex boundary weakens, the cold air migrates south.
 This weakened boundary can accompany the formation of the bomb cyclone.
 Once the cyclone passes, a cold weather snap can follow.

-Bomb Cyclone Pummels Colorado with Blizzard Conditions
+Bomb Cyclone Pummels Colorado

 The storm in the Denver Metro area began with light rain changing into freezing rain, then to snow.
 The freezing rain coated all exposed surfaces with ice.
 Snow and heavy winds caused blizzard conditions, with winds reaching sustained hurricane force speeds in the eastern part of the state.
 Traveling anywhere east of Denver was impossible with interstates posting drifts of over 12 feet that completely covered vehicles.
 Rescue efforts for more than 350 stranded motorists were conducted.
-Travelers were transported to established buildings.
-In some cases, they were in their vehicles for more than 24 hours before the National Guard could facilitate rescue.
-Once rescued, they were transported to the nearest shelter.
-As power failed at shelters, travelers were moved to shelters that still had power.

 Lengthy Power Outages & Heavy Winds

 After the storm, Excel Power reported approximately 435,000 customers without power.
 Ice coated and snow covered all ground surfaces including trees and power lines.
 Snow added weight to the coated surfaces.
 The winds, often hurricane force, uprooted trees that fell on power lines.
-The video on this page helps demonstrates how the winds caused major issues to driivers and also shows a few examples of damages caused to the electrical infrastructure .
+The video on this page helps demonstrate how the winds caused major issues to drivers and also shows a few examples of damages caused to the electrical infrastructure .

 Surviving the Outage with an Industrial Power Generator